 The output of the Reporting Workflow Profile is defined to be information encoded as DICOM SR objects.
-The details for creation, storage, query/ retrieve and encoding are described by the Simple Image and Numeric Report (SINR) Profile (volume 1, section 9).
+The details for creation, storage, query/ retrieve and encoding are described by the Simple Image and Numeric Report (SINR) Profile (see Section 9).